su1hang2/lessmoist/README.md

 ## Requirements

-Other than the packages listed with \RequirePackage, this will probably not work unless you're using the [tufte-handout](https://www.ctan.org/pkg/tufte-latex?lang=en) document class.
+Other than the needed packages listed with \RequirePackage, this will also probably not work unless you're using the [tufte-handout](https://www.ctan.org/pkg/tufte-latex?lang=en) document class.

 ## Installation